Tacko Fall: Boston Celtics (2019–2021)

-Despite going undrafted in the 2019 NBA draft, Fall was signed to an Exhibit 10 Contract on 21 June 2019, by the Boston Celtics.
-Fall played for the Celtics during the 2019 NBA Summer League season, scoring six points in his first game alongside four rebounds; in his second game, Fall tallied 12 points for his first double-digit scoring game, alongside another rebound.
-Fall had one blocked shot in each of his first two games.
-Fall concluded his 2019 Summer League run participating in all five games with the Celtics and averaging 7.2 points, 4.0 rebounds, 1.4 blocks, and shooting a team-high 77 percent from the field.

-On 25 July 2019, the Celtics officially announced that they had signed Fall.
-On 13 October, the Celtics officially announced that they had signed him to a two-way contract, splitting time between the Celtics and Maine Red Claws.
+After going undrafted in the 2019 NBA draft, Fall joined the Boston Celtics for the 2019 NBA Summer League, participating in all five games and averaging 7.2 points, 4.0 rebounds, 1.4 blocks, and shooting a team-high 77 percent from the field.
+He signed with the Celtics on 25 July 2019.
+On 13 October, the Celtics converted Fall to a two-way contract, which split his time with the Celtics and Maine Red Claws of the NBA G League.
 Fall made his debut for the Celtics on 26 October during a game against the New York Knicks at Madison Square Garden.
-He played for four minutes, scoring four points and grabbing three rebounds, with his first points coming from a standing dunk.
+He recorded four points and three rebounds in four minutes, with his first points coming from a standing dunk.
 On 20 December, Fall recorded a season-high five points, along with two rebounds and one block, in a 114–93 victory over the Detroit Pistons.
 On 13 August 2020, he logged season highs of four rebounds and two blocks in a 96–90 loss to the Washington Wizards.
 Fall led the Celtics in field goal percentage during the 2019–20 season.

-In the G League for the Red Claws, Fall averaged a double-double of 12.9 points and 11.1 rebounds per game.
+With the Red Claws during the 2019–20 NBA G League season, Fall averaged a double-double of 12.9 points and 11.1 rebounds per game.
 He earned All-Defensive Team honors, with averages of nearly three blocks per game.

-On 23 November 2020, Fall re-signed with the Boston Celtics on a two-way contract, allowing him to play for the Celtics and Maine Red Claws in the 2020–21 season.
+On 23 November 2020, Fall re-signed with the Celtics on another two-way contract.
 On 30 December, Fall made his season debut for the Celtics, recording two points, a rebound, and two blocks in a 126–107 win over the Memphis Grizzlies.
 On 15 January 2021, Fall logged a season-high six points, along with five rebounds and one block, in a 124–97 blowout victory over the Orlando Magic.
 On 5 May, he recorded a season-high four blocks in a 132–96 blowout victory over the Magic.
 On 16 May, Fall grabbed a season-high eight rebounds in a 92–96 loss to the New York Knicks.
 Despite being under a two-way contract, Fall never played in the G League during the 2020–21 season due to the Red Claws not playing due to the COVID-19 pandemic.
 He also led the Celtics in field goal percentage for the second consecutive season.